CUHK-ARISE/EmotionBench/README.md

 2. `--openai-key`: Your API key.
 Can be found in `View API keys -> API keys`.

-## 🔨 Situation Selection
+## 🔨 Emotion Selection
+Supported emotions: Anger, Anxiety, Depression, Frustration, Jealousy, Guilt, Fear, Embarrassment

-To customize your situation, simply changes those in `situations.csv`.
+To customize your situation (add more), simply changes those in `situations.csv`.

 ✨An example of `situations.csv`:
 | Anger-0 | Anger-1 | $\cdots$ | Anxiety-0 | Anxiety-1 | $\cdots$ |